wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-registry-resources.md

 # Creating Registry Resources

-Initially, your registry resources project will contain only a `         pom        ` file.
+Initially, your registry resources project will contain only a `pom` file.
 You can create any number of registry resources inside that project.
 To create a registry resource:

 1. If you have already created an [Registry Resource project](../../creating-projects/#registry-resource-project), right-click the project in the left navigation panel, click **New** , and then click **Registry Resource**.
 This will open the **New Registry Resource** window.
-2. Select the **From existing template** option as shown below and click **Next**.
+2. Select the **From existing template** option and click **Next**.

-#### From existing template
+## From existing template

 Use the **From existing template** option if you want to select a template from which to create a registry resource.